17Anurag/endee/README.md

 Endee is used as the core vector database because it provides:

 * ⚡ High-performance vector search
-* 📈 Scalability (handles large datasets efficiently)
+* 📈 Scalability for large datasets
 * 🔍 Accurate similarity matching
 * 🧩 Easy integration with AI pipelines